Chapter 5 - LOT

 The distortion grew larger and larger, splitting apart the fog like a knife cutting through butter.
 As it grew closer Jack realize it was an enormous, massive blade of golden energy, cutting directly towards Jack.

-By the time he realized what it was, the blade of sword energy had already slammed into him, and Jack vanished, disagreeing from the fogscape, the small flickering spirit circle untouched by the enormous blade of energy.
+By the time he realized what it was, the blade of sword energy had already slammed into him, and Jack vanished, disappearing from the fogscape, the small flickering spirit circle untouched by the enormous blade of energy.

 Jack clutched at his head as he came to, blinking his eyes several times to clear them.
 He groaned, feeling a sullen ache run through his mind.
 As he took a few breaths, thinking through the pain, he abruptly found several pieces of knowledge in his head that he had never seen or heard before.